Image of an avocado producer displaying his produce

 Contact us

-For technical/interpretation questions, please contact us at standard_support@globalgap.org.
+For questions about technical topics or interpretation of the requirements, please contact us at standard_support@globalgap.org.

-For questions about the audit process or GLOBALG.A.P.
+For questions about the assessment process or GLOBALG.A.P.
 IT systems, please contact us at customer_support@globalgap.org.